Stonerunner24/accommodations-frontend/README.md

-# Tutorial Frontend in Vue 3
+# Accommodations Frontend in Vue 3

-This application allows users to create and maintain a list of tutorials that can have multiple lessons within.
+This application allows students to create a request for ADA Accommodations at Oklahoma Christian University.
+Administrators can look at those requests and approve them for their records as well as alerting relevant staff such as the student's professors about the new accommodations.
 Please visit https://github.com/OC-ComputerScience/tutorial-backend for the backend repository.

 #### Please note: